Skip to main content

 }

-TRON API method that checks whether specific shielded TRC20 contract notes have been spent.
+TRON API method that checks whether a specific shielded TRC20 contract note has been spent.
 This method is crucial for preventing double-spending in shielded transactions and maintaining the integrity of the privacy protocol.

 Get you own node endpoint todayStart for free and get your app to production levels immediately.
 No credit card required.You can sign up with your GitHub, X, Google, or Microsoft account.